windx0303/CODA-19/README.md

 People can use these data to build an automated annotator to label the remaining papers in [CORD-19](https://pages.semanticscholar.org/coronavirus-research) and, more importantly, future papers.
 This type of annotation can also be useful for various BioNLP tasks.

+## Annotation Schema

+- Background
+  - Why is this problem important?
+  - What relevant works have been done before?
+  - What is still missing in the previous works?
+  - What are the high-level research questions?
+  - How might this help other research(ers)?
+- Purpose
+  - What specific thing(s) do the researchers want to do?
+  - What specific knowledge do the researchers want to know?
+  - What specific hypothesis do the researchers want to test?
+- Method
+  - How did the researchers do it or find out?
+  - What are the procedures and steps of the research?
+- Finding/Contribution
+  - What did the researchers find out?
+  - Did the proposed methods work?
+  - Did the thing behave as the researchers expected?
+- Other
+  - Text fragments that do NOT fit into any of the four categories above.
+  - Text fragments that are NOT part of the article.
+  - Text fragments that are NOT in English.
+  - Text fragments that contains ONLY reference marks (e.g., "[1,2,3,4,5") or ONLY dates (e.g., "April 20, 2008").
+  - Captions for figures and tables (e.g. "Figure 1: Experimental Result of ...", or "Table 1: The Typical Symptoms of ...")
+  - Formatting errors.
+  - I really don't know or I'm not sure.

 ## Data Selection & Preprocessing

 #### Paper Filtering